csiew/BiscuitWM/README.md

 - `Alt + F1`: Raise currently focused window

 ## Emulation guide
 Instead of constantly logging off, switching the Xsession, then logging in again to test, it will be easier to just run an embedded Xsession within your current session.
 To do this, install the Xephyr package (`xserver-xephyr`).

+### Manual
-Then, open a terminal and run:
+Open a terminal and run:
 ```bash
 Xephyr -br -ac -noreset -screen 1024x780 :1 &
 ```